9 Effective Ways to Manage the Effects of Childhood Trauma

 4. Develop coping strategies

-Learning healthy coping strategies is essential for effectively managing challenges and triggers that may arise due to ACEs.
+Learning healthy coping strategies is essential for effectively managing challenges and triggers that may arise due to childhood trauma.
 These strategies might include deep breathing exercises, grounding techniques, journaling, or engaging in creative outlets.

 5. Set boundaries